sunmeplz/artipie-http/README.md

 HTTP server implements `Connection` interface which can accept response data: server asks response to send itself to connection, response asks connection to accept the data.
-Artipie adapter are not supposed to implement this interface, it should be done by HTTP server implementation, e.g. vertex-server module.
+Artipie adapters are not supposed to implement this interface, it should be done by HTTP server implementation, e.g. vertex-server module.

 ## Some useful examples for different objects